kubernetes101/kubecon2022/README.md

   # Today we will be using a NodePort to expose the service on the node's ip static port.

-  # ClusterIP exposes on a clusteriinternal IP.
+  # ClusterIP exposes on a cluster internal IP.
 Service only reachable within the cluster

   # LoadBalancer: exposes the service externally using a cloud provider's load balancer.